qgan7125/PA-and-Section-Writeups/PA5-HashMapImpl/README.md

 in a coordinated way to solve a problem.

 The problem to be solved in this assignment is to implement a HashMap.
-Therefore an additional learning objective is to increase your skill level with HashMaps from just being able to use them to understanding how to implement them.
+Therefore, an additional learning objective is to increase your skill level with HashMaps from just being able to use them to understanding how to implement them.